AdobeDocs/experience-platform.en/help/rtcdp/destinations/oracle-eloqua-destination.md

     ![Eloqua basic information](/help/rtcdp/destinations/assets/eloqua-basic-information.png)

-1. Your destination is now connected and you can [activate segments](/help/rtcdp/destinations/activate-destinations.md) to the destination.
+1. Click **Create** after filling in the fields in **Basic Information**.
+Your destination is now connected and you can [activate segments](/help/rtcdp/destinations/activate-destinations.md) to the destination.

 >[!NOTE]
 >